FODMAPs and IBS

 The second is the Reintroduction phase, which systematically reintroduces FODMAPs.
 This phase works out the type and amount of FODMAPs you can tolerate before experiencing symptoms.
 It is important to reintroduce FODMAPs to the extent that they can be tolerated as FODMAPs typically contain prebiotics that aid good digestive health.

 Failure to reintroduce food containing FODMAPs may damage your gut and have long term detrimental effects to your health.
 If you are struggling with this phase, you must look for help from your dietitian or doctor.

 Reintroducing the FODMAPs you can tolerate widens your food choices.
 In the long term you should be following a FODMAP controlled diet rather than a low FODMAP diet (i.e. only restricting the FODMAPs you are intolerant to).

 The role of FODMarket.co.uk

 All products on FODMarket are suitable for those in the Elimination phase of the low FODMAP diet.
 Once you are through the Elimination phase and completed your Reintroduction phase, you will know which FODMAPs you can tolerate and which ones cause IBS symptoms.
 In the long term, you may still wish to purchase low FODMAP foods, but you should supplement your diet with food containing the FODMAPs you can tolerate.

-So for example if you are intolerant to onion or garlic (fructans), you may still wish to purchase the low FODMAP sauces, but then cook them with fresh mushrooms (polyols) or with a side of garden peas (oligo-saccharides).
+So for example if you are intolerant only to foods high in fructans such as onion, garlic and wheat, you may still wish to purchase the low FODMAP sauces, but then cook them with fresh mushrooms (polyols) or with a side of garden peas (oligo-saccharides).